Why is our gut microbiome important for our health?

 Do the intestines influence your mentality?

-Are the microbiomes in the intestines not only crucial to your health, and can it also have a significant impact on your mentality?
+Are the microbiomes in the intestines not only crucial to your health, and can they also have a significant impact on your mentality?
 If the wrong microbiome in our gut could lead to a life full of anxiety and stress?
 Would it not be in your interest to restore your intestinal flora immediately to ensure your well-being?

 According to current findings, the intestinal flora seems to be able to do just that.
 Of course, it needs further research, but the trend is already evident.

-It appears that not only the intestine shape our mental state, but our mental state also influences the microbiome in the gut: anyone who is always stressed or anxious changes the intestinal microbiome.
+It appears that not only does the intestine shape our mental state, but our mental state also influences the microbiome in the gut: anyone who is always stressed or anxious changes the intestinal microbiome.
 It can become a self-reinforcing vicious circle if you do not take care.

 How to maintain a healthy intestinal flora?